How To Eat Sardines & Why You Should Start Today

 Salad With Canned Sardines

 If you have a favourite salad recipe, swap out the protein for sardines next time.
 Add a few capers and sun-dried tomatoes and a dollop of mayonnaise as these will go well with fishy fish.
-Try my citrusy zucchini salad with sardines and roast red peppers.

 A popular sardine salad I grew up with is called Mimosa, where sardines are layered with grated boiled potatoes, boiled eggs, cooked carrots, marinated onions and mayonnaise dressing.
 Don’t knock it till you try it!